 The contribution of this paper is threefold.
-First, our paper relates to the growing literature examining the effects of industrial policies and technology transfer on structural transformation.
-Several works have shown the importance of investments in heavy industries to foster early stage economic development (Mitrunen, 2019; Choi and Levchenko, 2021; Kim et al., 2021; Lane, 2021).
+First, our paper relates to the growing literature examining the effects of industrial policies and technology transfer on structural transformations.
+Several works have shown the importance of investments in heavy industries to foster early stage economic development and their positive long-run consequences (Mitrunen, 2019; Choi and Levchenko, 2021; Kim et al., 2021; Lane, 2021).
 Our work contributes to this strand by comparing large industrial facilities that use foreign-imported technologies to similar plants that rely on domestic capital goods, and by disentangling the effects of technology transfers embodied in physical capital goods relative to the tacit human capital component that accompanies such transfers.
 Our context is China, which experienced the "the fastest sustained expansion by a major economy in history" (Morrison, 2019).
-Moreover, by showing that knowledge diffusion and on-the-job training are essential for ensuring persistent effects of industrial policies, our paper also related to the literature that studies the role of multinational firms on industry growth and human capital accumulation (Mostafa and Klepper, 2018; Keller and Yeaple, 2013; Yeaple, 2013).
+Moreover, by showing that knowledge diffusion and on-the-job training are essential for ensuring persistent effects of industrial policies, our paper also related to the literature that studies the role of foreign firms in seeding industry-specific know-how that can subsequently push the growth of a developing country's industry (Mostafa and Klepper, 2018; Keller and Yeaple, 2013; Yeaple, 2013).